XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ```

 Note: MPT introduces an extra leading byte in front of the MPT value.
 However, despite the MPT value being 64-bit, only 63 bits can be used.
 This limitation arises because internally, rippled needs to convert the value to `int64`, which has a smaller positive range compared to `uint64`.

+### 2.2.3.
+Allow-Listing

+In certain use cases, issuers may want the option to only allow specific accounts to hold their MPT, similar to how authorization works for TrustLines.

+#### 2.2.3.1.
+Without Allow-Listing

+Let's first explore how the flow looks like without allow-listing:

+1. Alice holds a MPT with asset-code `USD`.
+2. Bob wants to hold it, and therefore submits a `MPTokenAuthorize` transaction specifying the `MPTokenIssuanceID`, and does not specify any flag.
+This will create a `MPToken` object with zero balance, and potentially taking up extra reserve.
+3. Bob can now receive and send payments from/to anyone using `USD`.
+4. Bob no longer wants to use the MPT, meaning that he needs to return his entire amount of `USD` back to the issuer through a `Payment` transaction.
+Resulting in a zero-balance `MPToken` object again.
+5. Bob then submits a `MPTokenAuthorize` transaction that has set the `tfMPTUnauthorize` flag, which will successfully delete `MPToken` object.

+#### 2.2.3.2.
+With Allow-Listing

+The issuer needs to enable allow-listing for the MPT by setting the `lsfMPTRequireAuth` on the `MPTokenIssuance`.

+With allow-listing, there needs to be a bidirectional trust between the holder and the issuer.
+Let's explore the flow and compare the difference with above:

+1. Alice has a MPT of currency `USD` (same as above)
+2. Bob wants to hold it, and therefore submits a `MPTokenAuthorize` transaction specifying the `MPTokenIssuanceID`, and does not specify any flag.
+This will create a `MPToken` object with zero balance, and potentially taking up extra reserve. (same as above)
+**However at this point, Bob still does not have the permission to use `USD`!**
+3. Alice needs to send a `MPTokenAuthorize` transaction specifying Bob's address in the `MPTokenHolder` field, and if successful, it will set the `lsfMPTAuthorized` flag on Bob's `MPToken` object.
+This will now finally enable Bob to use `USD`.
+4. Same as step 4 above
+6. 5.
+Same as step 5 above

+**It is important to note that the holder always must first submit the `MPTokenAuthorize` transaction before the issuer.** This means that in the example above, steps 2 and 3 cannot be reversed where Alice submits the `MPTokenAuthorize` before Bob.

+Issuer also has the ability to de-authorize a holder.
+In that case, if the holder still has outstanding funds, then it's the issuer's responsibility to clawback these funds.